firebase/firebase-js-sdk/common/api-review/firestore-lite-pipelines.api.md

     static of(value: boolean): Constant;
     static of(value: null): Constant;
     static of(value: undefined): Constant;
-    static of(value: GeoPoint): Constant;
+    // Warning: (ae-forgotten-export) The symbol "GeoPoint" needs to be exported by the entry point pipelines.d.ts static of(value: GeoPoint): Constant;
-    static of(value: Timestamp): Constant;
+    // Warning: (ae-forgotten-export) The symbol "Timestamp" needs to be exported by the entry point pipelines.d.ts static of(value: Timestamp): Constant;
     static of(value: Date): Constant;
     static of(value: Uint8Array): Constant;
-    static of(value: DocumentReference): Constant;
+    // Warning: (ae-forgotten-export) The symbol "DocumentReference" needs to be exported by the entry point pipelines.d.ts static of(value: DocumentReference): Constant;
     static of(value: any[]): Constant;
     static of(value: Map<string, any>): Constant;
-    static of(value: VectorValue): Constant;
+    // Warning: (ae-forgotten-export) The symbol "VectorValue" needs to be exported by the entry point pipelines.d.ts static of(value: VectorValue): Constant;
     regexContains(pattern: string): RegexContains;
     regexContains(pattern: Constant): RegexContains;